tkint/mini-dao/README.md

 - constraints:
   - class must be public
   - must have an empty constructor if custom ones are defined
+- properties:
-- name: table name in database
+    - tableName: table name in database
-- params: authorized verbs on this entity
+    - allowedSQLActions: authorized verbs on this entity
       - default: { SELECT, INSERT, UPDATE, DELETE }

 #### @MDField

 Define field as a column of the entity table
 - constraints:
   - field must be public
+- properties:
-- name: field name in database
+    - fieldName: field name in database
-- verbs: authorized verbs on this field
+    - allowedSQLActions: authorized verbs on this field
       - default: { SELECT, INSERT, UPDATE, DELETE }

 #### @MDId